 the analog multimeter includes a scale and a deflection pointer which actually specifies the value to be measured on the scale,

 while, in digital multimeters, a digital display like an LCD directly displays the value.

-Digital Multimeter has good quality on the basis of certain factors like high accuracy, easy for reading calibration, cost,
+Digital Multimeter has good quality on the basis of certain factors like high accuracy, ease for reading calibration, cost,

 advanced functions of troubleshooting, TRMS Technology, construction, supply source, input signals, and noise.

 What is the main difference between analog and digital multi-meter?

-The following table keys out the main differences between Analog and Digital Multimeter.
+The following table keys out the main differences between Analog and Digital multimeters.